 In view of the findings above, we conclude that the Crown had a duty to act and broad scope for the unilateral exercise of power or discretion.
 It is also clear that Canada's decision not to exercise its power and discretion impacted significantly on the First Nation's legal and practical interests.
 We shall now address the third, and final, stage of the analytical approach outlined in Frame v.
-Smith.
+Smitb.

-Peculiarly Vulnerable to or at the Mercy of the Fiduciary
+First Nation Is Peculiarly Vulnerable to or at the Mercy of the Fiduciary

 The Commission finds that the First Nation was, in fact, peculiarly vulnerable to the Crown's unilateral power and discretion to regulate the construction and operation of the Bennett Dam.
 The federal government was well aware of the hydroelectric development plans of British Columbia on the Peace River prior to the completion of the dam.
-Following Premier Bennett's public announcement of his government's intentions to construct the dam in 1957, the Peace River hydroelectric development project became a high profile issue of the day.
-It is apparent from the many books and articles written on Premier Bennett's vision to develop the Peace River that there was also a political dimension to the project, which took priority over discussions that had been ongoing for years among British Columbia, Canada, and the United States to develop the hydro potential of the Columbia River.
-With the establishment of BC Hydro in 1962, Premier Bennett sought to ensure that British Columbia would be the primary benefactor of the immense wealth that Bennett Dam would generate.
-203 It is clear that the Crown knew very early that, given the magnitude of this project, the regulation of the Peace River was likely to have significant effects downstream.
-In fact, the historical record confirms that the federal Crown had undertaken a study in 1959 through the Water Resources Branch to determine what effect the dam might have on navigation.
+Following Premier Bennett's public announcement of his government's intentions to construct the dam in 1957, the Peace River hydroelectric development project became a high-profile issue of the day.
+It is apparent from the many books and articles written on Premier Bennett's vision to develop the Peace River that there was also a political dimension to the project which took priority over discussions that had been ongoing for years among British Columbia River.
+With the establishment of BC Hydro in 1962, Premier Bennett sought to ensure that British Columbia would be the primary benefactor of the immense wealth that Bennett Dam would generate.203 It is clear that the Crown knew very early that,